shaizmd/Hotel-Mangnament-dbms-/README.md

 🙌 Acknowledgments
 Thanks to all open-source tools and libraries that made this project possible!

+We welcome contributions to make this project better!
+If you’d like to contribute, please follow these steps:

+Fork the repository.

+Create a branch for your feature or bug fix:

+bash
+Copy
+Edit
+git checkout -b feature-name
+Commit your changes with clear messages.

+Push to your forked repository.

+Open a Pull Request describing what you changed and why.

+Please make sure your code follows our existing style and includes relevant comments and documentation.

+If you're new to open source, feel free to open an issue or ask questions — we're happy to help!

 📄 License
 This project is open source and available under the MIT License.